leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

 ## Import History

-Once the all the configuration is imported (Supplier Portal settings, Item Management, IDM Settings), history of import is recorded.
+Once the all the configuration is imported (eConnect IoN Configuration, M3 Configuration, IDM Settings), history of import is recorded.

 To verify the import history, navigate to Leanswift -> eConnect Base -> Import History.